Health Care and Health Insurance

 - A copy of your insurance ID card

 - Photo identification (e.g. Driver's License, Passport, PCC ID)

-Every case is treated confidentially by Student Health Services and Personal Counseling on campus.
-No information will be released without your expressed written consent.
+Every case is treated confidentially by Student Health Services and Personal Counseling on campus, as well as any doctors that you access outside of PCC.
+No information will be released to your parents, guardians or PCC without your written consent.

-No other insurance policies will be accepted as a substitute for the one that PCC provides.
+No other insurance policies will be accepted as a substitute for the PCC International Student Health Insurance.
 International students attending PCC are required to purchase the medical insurance policy provided by PCC.

 Any medical received outside of California is covered by your International Student Health Insurance plan.
 For details and benefits, visit Pasadena MyAHPCare for details.